ElementsProject/lightning/doc/lightningd-config.5.md

 in which each payment should result in a single HTLC being forwarded in the network.

+ **experimental-zeroconf**
+Enable zeroconf channel support.
+This allows channels to trusted peers to be usable even before the funding transaction confirms.
+The channel accepter trusts the funder not to double-spend the funding transaction, hence the peers with which zeroconf channels are enabled have to be allowlisted using **zeroconf-allow** or **zeroconf-allow-all**.

+ **zeroconf-allow**=*NODE_ID*
+Allow the node with the given *NODE_ID* to open a zeroconf channel to us.
+This option can be given multiple times to add multiple nodes to the allowlist.
+The outgoing channel open attempts will also try to create a zeroconf channel.

+ **zeroconf-allow-all**
+Allow any node to open a zeroconf channel with us, and make all outgoing channel opens zeroconf as well.
+Whether or not a zeroconf channel is created depends on whether the counterparty also allowlists us.

 ### Networking options

 Note that for simple setups, the implicit *autolisten* option does the